Hecke operators on topological modular forms: Outline

-In \Cref{applicationssection}, we explore some basic consequences of the above families of stable operations on $\TMF$, including a proof of \Cref{congruencetheoremintro,primethreemaedaintro}.
+In \Cref{applicationssection}, we explore some basic consequences of the above families of stable operations on $\TMF$, including proofs of \Cref{congruencetheoremintro,primethreemaedaintro}.
 In \Cref{congrunecessection}, we use a basic computation of the stable Hecke operators on the homotopy groups of $\TMF$ to deduce a collection of congruences of classical modular forms (\Cref{congruencetheoremintext}).
-In \Cref{maedasconjecturesubsection}, these congruences are combined with some elementary theory of modular forms to deduce some extra cases of Maeda's conjecture (\Cref{primetthreemaedaintext,primetwomaedaintext}).\\
+In \Cref{maedasconjecturesubsection}, these congruences are combined with theory of modular forms to deduce some extra cases of Maeda's conjecture (\Cref{primetthreemaedaintext,primetwomaedaintext}).\\

 In \Cref{combinatorialappendix}, we provide a small appendix of combinatorial results used elsewhere.